BookGen/BookGen/README.md

 If you have other build tasks which you need to complete, a simple `include` may not work for you.
 In this case, a match­‑anything pattern rule can be used to achieve the same effect.
 You donʼt need to override `srcdir` with a match­‑anything pattern rule because it will properly be inferred through calling `make` the second time :

+	Makefile: ;
 	%: force
 		@$(MAKE) -f BookGen/GNUmakefile $@
 	force: ;

+Be sure to always write `GNUmakefile` with correct capitalization when calling it from another make.

 ## Prior art